Loading course content...

 font-size: 16px;

 The most common ones are em and rem.
-These units are relative to the font size of other elements, making them ideal for creating responsive designs.
+These units are relative to the font size of other elements, making them ideal for creating responsive designs that adapt to different screen sizes.

 For instance, em is relative to the font size of the parent element: